introgreek/introgreek.github.io/docs/03-homework/homework.md

 Use the Weeks 1 through 4 Vocabulary lists and paradigm charts to render each English sentence into Greek.
 Accents do not matter.

 1. The child saw both the money and the sea.
-2. The juror wrote his opinion, but it was hidden.
+2. The student wrote his opinion, but it was hidden.
 3. One woman took the child, but the other woman saw the danger.
 (Use a μέν-δέ construction here.)

 [Answer key here](answer-key#homework-8-due-r-28).